HVAC Schools in Minnesota – Degrees & Certifications

 • Interpret blueprints

-It is important to add that workers who handle refrigerants need to maintain active EPA Section 608 Certification to stay in compliance with the law.
-For more details on this and other certifications or licenses that may be required in MN specifically, keep reading.
+It is important to add that workers who handle refrigerants must maintain active EPA Section 608 Certification to comply with the law.
+Keep reading for more details on this and other certifications or licenses that may be required in MN specifically.

-Ultimately, a new career in the HVAC industry can be both lucrative and fulfilling, although those interested in this field should have a thorough understanding of the work required, as well as the requisite training.
+Ultimately, a new career in the HVAC industry can be both lucrative and fulfilling.
+However, those interested in this field should have a thorough understanding of the work required, as well as the requisite training.
 This guide provides an overview of the HVAC industry in Minnesota, including salary expectations, various training programs, and the required credentials.

 There’s much evidence that the HVAC industry nationwide is thriving.
-The Bureau of Labor Statistics (BLS 2021) found that there were 344,020 HVAC workers across the country, earning an average annual salary of $53,410.
-Also, the number of jobs is expected to swell 5 percent between 2020 and 2030, leading to the creation of 19,000 new positions overall.
-This is slightly slower than the expected average growth rate for all jobs in the country in that same decade, which sits at just 8 percent.
-The rate of increase in job opportunities for technicians in Minnesota exceeds national expectations.
+The Bureau of Labor Statistics (BLS 2023) found that the number of jobs for HVAC workers across the country is expected to swell 6 percent between 2022 and 2032, creating 23,000 new positions overall.
+This is double the expected average growth rate for all jobs in the country in that same decade, which is just 3 percent.
+Moreover, the rate of increase in job opportunities for technicians in Minnesota is not bad either.

-Projections Central (2021)—a data organization partnered with the US Department of Labor—reported that there would be a 10.5 percent increase in HVAC positions across Minnesota between 2018 and 2028.
+Projections Central (2024)—a data organization partnered with the US Department of Labor—reported that there would be a 3.2 percent increase in HVAC positions across Minnesota between 2020 and 2030.

 There are many reasons that the HVAC industry is thriving.
 First, virtually all new construction in Minnesota contains some form of a climate control system, which requires the skill and expertise of an HVAC worker to plan, install, and maintain.
 Furthermore, heating and air conditioning systems often need to be replaced every 10 to 15 years, requiring routine maintenance in the interim.
-And finally, the laws governing the HVAC industry are constantly in flux, and because of this, talented workers are always in demand to ensure compliance with relevant regulations.
+Finally, the laws governing the HVAC industry are constantly in flux; because of this, talented workers are always in demand to ensure compliance with relevant regulations.

-A simple yet effective way to understand the demand for HVAC workers in Minnesota is by performing an online job search.
-For example, a simple search for “HVAC jobs in Minnesota” on Monster (November 2021) yielded results with companies such as Powerhome Solar, Honeywell, EMCOR Group, Brodin Comfort Systems, and Crescentia Global Talent Solutions.
-The same search on Indeed (November 2021) yielded 551 results with organizations such as Total Comfort, Seagate Technology, Bryant Staffing Solutions, and Golden Valley Heating & Air.
+A simple yet effective way to understand the demand for HVAC workers in Minnesota is through an online job search.
+For example, a search for “HVAC jobs in Minnesota” on Monster (March 2024) yielded results with companies such as Jobot, CBRE, The Planet Group, and ABM Industries.
+The same search on Indeed (March 2024) yielded 527 results with organizations such as Total Comfort, Carrier, Trane Technologies, and Stafford Home Service.

-According to the Bureau of Labor Statistics (May 2020), HVAC professionals earn relatively competitive salaries, particularly for positions that may require just two years of post-secondary training.
-BLS (May 2020) states, the median salary for HVAC workers nationwide was $50,590 per year, while the median salary for HVAC technicians in MN was even higher at $59,390 per year.
+According to the Bureau of Labor Statistics (May 2022), HVAC professionals earn relatively competitive salaries, particularly for positions that may require just two years of post-secondary training.
+BLS (May 2022) states, that the median salary for HVAC workers nationwide was $51,390 per year, while the median salary for HVAC technicians in MN was even higher at $67,010 per year.

-In more detail, here were the salary percentiles of HVAC professionals across the US and in Minnesota specifically:
+In more detail, here are the salary percentiles of HVAC professionals across the US and in Minnesota specifically—the latest data available as of March 2024:

 United States Minnesota

-The national figures were slightly different according to another source of data, PayScale (November 2021), which relies on self-reported salaries.
-Among the HVAC workers reporting their annual salaries, Payscale found these percentiles:
+The national figures were slightly different according to another source of data, Payscale (March 2024), which relies on self-reported salaries.
+Among the HVAC workers reporting their annual salaries, Payscale found these percentiles based on 3,449 salary profiles:

-As with any salary projections, taking into account the cost of living is also important.
-As such, the Missouri Economic Research and Information Center (MERIC 2021) found that Minnesota is ranked 30th in terms of affordability, making it about average, with the cost of health being higher.
+As with any salary projections, considering the cost of living is also important.
+As such, the Missouri Economic Research and Information Center (MERIC 2023) found that Minnesota is ranked 24th in terms of affordability, making it about average, with the cost of health being higher.
 For HVAC technicians, this means relatively high salaries may still not go as far as lower salaries in other states, so that is something to keep in mind.

 HVAC Apprenticeships in Minnesota

-To begin working in this industry, aspiring HVAC professionals must receive training to develop the requisite skills.
+Aspired HVAC professionals must receive training to develop the requisite skills to begin working in this industry.
 This typically includes completing a degree or an apprenticeship program.

 For example, the aforementioned Pipefitters Local 539 offers a competitive apprenticeship program for those interested in a career in HVAC and/or construction.
 This four-year training program consists of 8,750 hours on the job and 1,080 hours of related classroom instruction.
-Participants must pay for the cost of tuition, which is set at $540 per year plus books, although they do earn a salary during the program.
+Participants must pay for the cost of tuition although they do earn a salary during the program.

 Industry associations are another source of apprenticeship programs.
 These include, but are not limited to: